numba/numba/docs/source/reference/pysupported.rst

 likely never be supported.

 .. warning::
-    The performance of some operations is known to be slower than Python.
+    The performance of some operations is known to be slower than the CPython implementation.
 These include substring search (``in``, ``.contains()`` and ``find()``) and string creation (like ``.split()``).
-Improving the string performance is an ongoing task, but the speed of CPython is unlikely to be surpassed for for basic string operation in isolation.
+Improving the string performance is an ongoing task, but the speed of CPython is unlikely to be surpassed for basic string operation in isolation.
     Numba is most successfuly used for larger algorithms that happen to involve strings, where basic string operations are not the bottleneck.

 tuple